Summary of clerical sex abuse scandals in Ireland

 The report consisted of three volumes and cost a total of 3.6 million euro.

-It stated that the four archbishops, John Charles McQuaid, Dermot Ryan, Kevin McNamara, and Desmond Connell, who were serving during that period, handled complaints badly.
+It stated the four archbishops who were serving during that period – John Charles McQuaid, Dermot Ryan, Kevin McNamara, and Desmond Connell – handled complaints badly.

 One of the priests who admitted abuse stated he did so more than 100 times.